 - Disney Festivals and/or Special Events if you’re interested in

-We really enjoy the Disney Festivals and we often schedule our trips around them.
+One consideration is the festivals at Disney World.
+We really enjoy the Disney Festivals, and we often schedule our trips around them.
 There are also Special Events that many people really enjoy.
 The main Festivals that happen every year are:

 - Epcot Flower and Garden Festival

 The Annual Special Events that we’ve had this year include:

 - Night of Joy (Christian bands and singers)

 - Disney’s Wine & Dine Half Marathon Weekend